yopgaming/SIT.Core/README.md

 ### Can Coop use BSG code?
 No. BSG server code is hidden from the client for obvious reasons.
 So BSG's implementation of Coop use the same online servers as PvPvE.
 We don't see this, so we cannot use this.

-### How it will work and reason
-1. After rigourous testing in [SIT.Tarkov.Coop](https://github.com/paulov-t/SIT.Tarkov.Coop), I discovered that my UDP Web Socket implementation was much to unreliable and laggy.
-2. With point 1 in mind, I have reverted back to basic TCP JSON web calls back and forth to the SPT-Aki Server with a mod handling the data.

 ### Coding explanation
 - The project uses multiple methods of BepInEx Harmony patches coupled with Unity Components to achieve its aims.
-- Features/Methods that require constant polling between Client->Server->Client (Move, Rotate, Look, etc) use Components to send data (Harmony patches are too expensive, especially on AI!).
+- Features/Methods that require constant polling between Client->Server->Client (Move, Rotate, Look, etc) use Components to send data (AI code runs the Update/LateUpdate command and the function every tick, therefore causing network flood).
 - Features/Methods that can easily be "replicated" use ModuleReplicationPatch abstract class to easily round trip the call.
-- All server communication is via JSON TCP calls to the ["Web Server" developed by SPT-Aki](https://dev.sp-tarkov.com/SPT-AKI/Server) using a [typescript mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) to handle the "backend" work.
+- All server communication is via JSON TCP Http and Web Socket calls to the ["Web Server" developed by SPT-Aki](https://dev.sp-tarkov.com/SPT-AKI/Server) using a [typescript mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) to handle the "backend" work.
 - CoopGameComponent is attached to the GameWorld object when a Coop ready game is started (any game that isn't Hideout).
 CoopGameComponent polls the Server for information and passes the data to the PlayerReplicatedComponent.

 ## SPT-Aki